 Yahya, 35, is the son of Sharkia, an agricultural province that has worked in agriculture for more than a decade.

 Yahya longs for his brothers, and their images hang over his humble bed.
 He says: “Let’s work, life here is difficult, I do not live between two people, but I return to live Karim in my country, I can bear it.”

 The conditions of workers are slightly better as they approach the capital, Amman, like any other area in Jordan, but this does not apply to migrant workers.

-Ahmed works in “Jaroush Ghaboub” in Amman and sleeps in a modest room beside her, about 5 years ago.
+Ahmed works in “Jaroush Ghaboub” in Amman and sleeps in a modest room beside it for about 5 years.

 The area where Ahmed lives and works is known for its cold winter, and because his room is one of the few rooms with warmers frequented by workers close to him in the evening, and they spend the evening off the television, which does not work most of the time because of the wind.